sgefdf/gatsby-source-personio/README.md

-# gatsby-source-starter
+# gatsby-source-personio

-This is a starter plugin for building a Gatsby JS Source Plugin.
-It helps to update this as you go.
+This is a source plugin for fetching employees list from the Personio API

 ## Set The Config